bramkorsten/snackbar.js/README.md

 # snackbar.js
-snackbar like notifications.
+## snackbar like notifications.
 Just the bare minimum, no bullshit :)

+### Demo
+Check out the demo page right here